 Omega-3s, some of the most commonly recognized essential fatty acids (EFA), have become staples of the dietary supplement and natural product industries.
-Known for supporting regular cell processes, hormone production, and helping to reduce inflammation, the Omega-3 family has also been recognized as the key component for balancing the excessive amounts of Omega-6 EFA that we can get thanks to our corn and soy-heavy diets.
+Known for supporting regular cell processes, hormone production, and helping to reduce inflammation, the Omega-3 family has also been recognized as the key component for balancing the excessive amounts of Omega-6 EFA that we currently consume in the Standard American Diet (SAD).
 Traditionally, Omega-3 supplements have been derived from fish or krill oils; but thanks in part to an increasingly troubled marine ecosystem and increased consumer demand for plant-based alternatives, another source of Omega-3s is slowly making its way into the spotlight…

 Even with the body’s slightly limited ALA processing power, the interest in plant-derived Omega-3s continues to rise.
-Along with their ability to balance the aforementioned Omega-6s while providing other traditional EFA health benefits, plant-derived ALAs are quickly being recognized as a sustainable and effective source of EFA that can meet the needs of vegan, vegetarian, and omnivore consumers.
+Along with their ability to balance the aforementioned Omega-6s while providing other traditional omega-3 fatty acid health benefits, plant-derived ALAs are quickly being recognized as a sustainable and effective source of omega-3 fatty acids that can help meet the needs of vegan, vegetarian, and omnivore consumers.

 Consumer demand for flaxseed oil, flour, and seed butter products continue to rise.
 Flaxseed’s reputation and fan base make it a great option to consider when looking for an Omega-3 source for your dietary supplement product formulations.